apimation/apimation-docs/docs/yaml-tests.md

 name: string `Name label of test case`
 setName: string `Name label of test set`
 description: string `Description of test case`
-save: boolean `Set if test case needs to be saved in the cloud`
+save: boolean `true by default, set to false if test case does not need to be saved in the cloud`
-overwrite: boolean `Set if test case needs to be overwritten in the cloud`
+overwrite: boolean `true by default, set to false if test case does not need to be overwritten in the cloud`
 casedetails: `Case details is a dictionary which holds all the test case data`
     vars: `Dictionary of apimation variables where the key is varname starting with '$' and the value is variable value` (varname:string): (varvalue:string|int)